IU-PR/Capstone_project/content/docs/2024/SceneGenAI/week1.md

   - transparent-background: A tool for removing the background from images.
 More details can be found [here](https://pypi.org/project/transparent-background/).
   - photo-background-generation: A model for generating photo backgrounds.
 More details can be found [here](https://huggingface.co/yahoo-inc/photo-background-generation).
   - BLIP image captioning large: A model for generating image captions.
-More details can be found here [here](https://huggingface.co/Salesforce/blip-image-captioning-large).
+More details can be found [here](https://huggingface.co/Salesforce/blip-image-captioning-large).

    We also assume that this list may change in the final product.